jamilraichouni/ease-ipython/README.md

-The second image derives from the base Eclipse image and installs scripts that run the simple example Python script in an EASE context (see heading "Run the Docker images" below.
+The second image derives from the base Eclipse image and installs scripts that run the simple example Python script in an EASE context (see heading "Run the Docker images" below).
 The second and final images also adds some plugins (Py4J and EASE features) to the clean Eclipse Modeling Tool package.

 ```bash